theplusone/theplusone.github.io/dps-calcs-for-max.md

 here could vary a bit.
 The calculations here are less about seeing exact DPS and more about seeing what weapons are better than others._

+_Other note: these calcs do NOT include the bonuses from the t6 relics, only the t3 ones._

 **This is a work in progress!
 Numbers are subject to change, and I keep making mistakes, so take them with a grain of salt for now!**